ZOHSGroupe/File-Service/README.md

 - **Method:** POST
 - **Description:** Upload an image for the image-client category to Google Drive.
 - **Parameters:**
-    `file: FileParams` - JSON body with the file_path parameter.
+    -`file: FileParams` - JSON body with the file_path parameter.
 - **Response:**
-    `200`: Successful file upload with the file URL.
+    -`200`: Successful file upload with the file URL.
-    `500`: Failed to upload file.
+    -`500`: Failed to upload file.

 ### 3. Upload Image for Image-Vihecule Category